Updated: Jul 6

 The first thing I did was figure out what we would likely be doing.
 I am planning to finish up our Shiller Math curriculum this year.
 Math is the one thing I have purchased curriculum for because it makes me feel more comfortable teaching math without gaps.
 Other than that, the kiddo wants to learn about geography, which is part of his learning competency requirements for 7th grade, so that's great.
 He also wants to research wild plants for a board game he is designing, do chemistry, and learn about civil rights.

-Next, I took a look at the competencies for sec 1 to see what we would cover naturally.
-Language arts was a non issue as all the topics we are covering will require it in some form.
+Next, I took a look at the competencies for sec 1 to see what we would cover in the school system, aka required by the government.
+Language arts was a non issue as all the other subjects we are covering will require it in some form.
 Chemistry and biology aspects will cover most competencies for science.
 He wants to cover the topics for Social Science's geography, so non-issue there.
-Our math curriculum covers enough of the competencies for that.
+You can find the printable we used for geography here.
+Our math curriculum covers enough of the competencies, so that is good.
 That just leaves French.
 I guess we are going to use My French Coach on the Nintendo DS and the kiddo plays the Pokemon video game in French as well.
 There may be some competencies that I need to sneak into our days over the course of the year to please the DEM, but there is no specified amount of time that needs to be spent on them. many can be covered in a short YouTube video or conversation.

 Finally, the writing of the actual learning project commences.
 A big key to writing this is to use the correct language.
 If you sound like you know what you are doing, they will be more likely to assume that you do.
 I need to tell the ministry about my homeschool method.
 I could simply say it is kind of like unschooling but with math and French.
 Instead I write this: